-You may record extended client details, if you think it is appropriate for your program and for your clients to do so.
-See Protocols sections 6 and 11 for more information.
+You may also record other details or SCORE domains if you think it is appropriate for your program and for your clients to do so.

-Service Type Example Advocacy/Support Advocating on a client's behalf, or supporting the client in a particular circumstance.
-Counselling Working through a particular issue such as relationship concerns or financial concerns, as delivered by a person authorised to provide 'family counselling' as defined under the Family Law Act.
-Dispute resolution Telephone and Online Dispute Resolution Service.
-Services helping families affected by separation to resolve their parenting disputes about post separation arrangements for children.
-May include a child inclusive practice session.
-Information/Advice/Referral Provision of advice and guidance.
-Provision of referrals to other Family Law Services and other relevant services.
-Intake and assessment Assessment of the client and gaining understanding of which Family Law Services may be useful for them.
-Screening and Risk Assessment.
+Service Type Example Case support/review Session where substantial effort is invested and there is direct benefit to the client, including: • Client engagement.
+For example, to support supervised contact and transition to self-management; risk identification, management and mitigation; and incidental support needs of clients • Monitoring the progress of interventions.
+For example, consults between other professionals and undertaking unscheduled client-specific supervision to progress a case • Preparing or documenting the case.
+For example, reading and writing reports and letters, maintaining case notes.
+Counselling Working through a particular issue such as relationship, separation and parenting concerns, as delivered by a person authorised to provide 'family counselling' as defined under the Family Law Act.
+Dispute resolution Family dispute resolution mediation sessions delivered by accredited practitioners to resolve parenting disputes about post separation arrangements for children.
+This may include a child inclusive practice session Information/advice Provision of general information about post-separation parenting, children's needs and options for resolving family law disputes.
+Intake and assessment Assessing a client in an initial session to determine needs, undertaking screening and risk assessment and discussion around confidentiality.
 Legal advice Provision of legal advice on family law issues (parenting and/or property issues), including advice to family law services practitioners.
-Property mediation Services helping families affected by separation to resolve arrangements for the splitting of their property, including finances.
+Property mediation Property mediation sessions delivered by accredited Family Dispute Resolution practitioners to help families affected by separation to resolve arrangements for the splitting of their property, including finances.